DataTransfer: Neural network based interpolation across non-nested meshes: Neural network based interpolation

-A network with three hidden layers of width $128$ is used, yielding the architecture $[2,128,128,128,1]$.
-The activation function is $\sigma=\tanh$ and parameters are initialized by the Xavier uniform scheme.
-Training adopts a hybrid strategy: Adam is used for rapid initial descent, followed by L-BFGS refinement near local minima, yielding more reliable convergence than either method alone; termination occurs once the loss stagnates or a prescribed iteration budget is reached.
+We use a multilayer perceptron with three hidden layers of width 128, corresponding to the architecture $[2,128,128,128,1]$.
+In this example, the network uses the $\tanh$ activation function and all trainable parameters are initialized with the Xavier uniform scheme.
+A hybrid optimization strategy is used for training, with Adam providing rapid initial descent and L-BFGS supplying subsequent refinement.
+Training is terminated once the loss stagnates or a prescribed iteration budget is reached.
+This combination is found empirically to give more reliable convergence than either method alone. \Cref{fig:NN-test1} collects the overall training and evaluation results for this example. \end{example}

-\Cref{fig:NN-test1} illustrates the overall training and testing results of the network on the oscillatory benchmark.
-The training dataset is drawn from the nodal points of a quasi-uniform mesh, shown in \Cref{fig:NN-train1-A}, which contains approximately $2,500$ nodes. \Cref{fig:NN-train1-B} presents the corresponding exact solution evaluated on this mesh.
-Owing to the limited mesh resolution, the solution appears sparse and lacks fine-scale features.